yogimathius/my_redis_client/README.md

 The client is built using the asynchronous `Tokio` runtime for handling TCP connections.
 The parsing of Redis frames and commands is abstracted into distinct modules for ease of maintainability and future extension.

-## Bonus Features (not implemented yet)

-### Logging

-The project includes advanced logging using the `tracing` crate for both debugging and tracing capabilities.

-### Streams

-Publish/Subscribe streams are implemented, allowing real-time messaging with Redis Streams using crates like `tokio-stream` and `async-stream`.

-### SSL Support

-Optionally, SSL can be enabled using the `--tls` flag with support for `--cacert` or `--cacertdir`.

-## License

-This project is licensed under the MIT License.

 ## Author

 Mathius Johnson